 - Serious Business: The story is about the monsters saving the world.
 Doesn't mean you can't have a little fun smashing stuff first.

 - Superpowered Evil Side: Critical Mass in Unleashed doubles the character's height and turns them Red and Black and Evil All Over.
 Getting all the Power Surges in Story mode also counts, as that results in the Tyrant ending regardless of allegiance.

-- Tempting Fate: The Vortaak announcer in the original game, where after pointing the Vortaak have mind-controlled Earth's giant monsters and turned them lose to threaten humans into surrendering, boasts that "Not even your strongest monster can break free and defeat the others."
-Later in "Alien" opening of Unleashed, Vorticia is seen presiding over a new invasion fleet and boasts Nothing Can Stop Us Now, only for her fleet to be hit by an asteroid.
+- Tempting Fate: The Vortaak announcer in the original game, where after pointing the Vortaak have mind-controlled Earth's giant monsters and turned them loose to threaten humans into surrendering, boasts that "Not even your strongest monster can break free and defeat the others."
+Later in the "Aliens" opening of Unleashed, Vorticia is seen presiding over a new invasion fleet and boasts Nothing Can Stop Us Now!, only for her fleet to be hit by an asteroid.

 - There Is No Kill Like Overkill: You can easily end a match with a fully-charged Breath Weapon or a toss into/of a building... or you can just use a light jab.
 Averted in Unleashed, where finishing blows must at least be strong enough to knock the foe over.